Syed Fakhr e Jehan

 Syed Fakhr e Jehan is a Pakistani politician who had been a member of the Provincial Assembly of Khyber Pakhtunkhwa from August 2018 till January 2023.
 He was the second youngest member of the Assembly at the time.
+Beside being a legislator, he is also the advisor to chief minister Khyber Pakhtunkhwa on Sports and Youth Affairs.

 Political career

-He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf from Constituency PK-21 (Buner-II) in 2018 Pakistani general election.
+He was elected to the Provincial Assembly of Khyber Pakhtunkhwa as a candidate of Pakistan Tehreek-e-Insaf from Constituency PK-21 (Buner-II) in the 2018 Pakistani general election.